 Here are the Deacon minister roles:

 - Small Group Minister

 - Women’s Minister

-Deacon Minister is the foundational ordination with Christian Leaders Alliance
+Deacon Minister is the foundational ordination with Christian Leaders Alliance.

 Elder Ministers – The Greek word is “presbuteros,” translated as “elder” or “mature.”
 Titus was asked to appoint elders in every town.
-Many believe that he appointed an Elder Minister out of a pool of Christian leaders who were more advanced in their knowledge of Christianity and solid in a walk with God.
+Many believe that he appointed an Elder Minister out of a pool of Christian leaders who were more advanced in their knowledge of Christianity and solid in their walk with God.

 The Elder Minister designation is for those who are ordained as deacon ministers, and have completed a ministry role program of 35 hours and over.
 Here are the Elder Minister Roles: